pip-services/pip-services-docs/content/en/net/commons/random/random_date_time.md

 #### NextDate
 Generates a random DateTime in the range ['minYear', 'maxYear'].
-This method generate dates without time(or time set to 00:00:00)
+This method generates dates without time (or time set to 00:00:00)

 > `public static` DateTime  NextDate(DateTime min, DateTime max)